 As per the proposed method of estimation, it would be essential for the EIC identify the equipment to be used in a particular work.
 PIANC Marcom WG144 deals extensively with this.
 The users of this guideline are encouraged to make themselves familiar with all details in the PIANC guideline so that they could plan for geo-technical and geo-physical investigations suitably.
-Some of the highlights are provided here for clarity, by reproducing from PIANC Marcom-WG144.
-They are in no means complete, but only provide snippets in to the important aspects.
-For complete understanding, the EIC or consultant shall refer to WG144 and apply fully.
+Some of the highlights are provided here for clarity.